microsoft/microsoft-ui-xaml/docs/roadmap.md

 3. **Enabling other frameworks**
     * Providing the native implementation for other frameworks like [React Native](https://github.com/Microsoft/react-native-windows) and .NET [MAUI](https://docs.microsoft.com/dotnet/maui/what-is-maui) when running on Windows.

 WinUI 3 is available as a part of the [Windows App SDK](https://docs.microsoft.com/windows/apps/windows-app-sdk) for building stable and supported desktop/Win32 apps for production scenarios.
-The latest release is the Windows App SDK 1.2, which you can download and read more about at the documentation linked below:
+You can download and read more about the latest releases of the Windows App SDK at the following documentation.

 [Stable release channel for the Windows App SDK](https://docs.microsoft.com/windows/apps/windows-app-sdk/stable-channel)